University of Chicago Walking Tour (Self Guided), Chicago

 2) Midway Plaisance

-This Frederick Law Olmsted-designed park is adjacent to several essential parts of the University of Chicago campus.
-Important parts of the campus include the Graham School of Liberal and Professional Studies, Harris School of Public Policy, School of Social Service Administration, and University of Chicago Law School.
+Designed by Frederick Law Olmsted, the boulevard is situated adjacent to several vital components of the University of Chicago campus: the Graham School of Liberal and Professional Studies, the Harris School of Public Policy, the School of Social Service Administration, and the University of Chicago Law School.

 5) Cobb Lecture Hall